SharepointDesigns/documentation/spd-documentation/docs/design-1-subpages/overview.md

 ## PREREQUISITE

 - Please install [Intranet Design 1 by SharePoint Designs](https://appsource.microsoft.com/en-us/product/office/wa200008452?tab=overviewhttps:/) from Microsoft AppSource to ensure proper design and functionality of your SharePoint site

 ---

+## 🧪 Free Trial & Subscription

+- When the web part is added to a SharePoint page, a **free 14-day trial** starts automatically.
+- After the trial period ends, users will need to **purchase a license key** to continue using the web part.
+- The activation process is simple and guided — once the trial expires, users can click the **Activate** button on the web part, which opens a dialog with a **"Get Key"** option that redirects them to the payment page.
+[Refer here](https://sharepointdesigns.github.io/documentation/docs/design-1-subpages/installation#-activating-a-license-key)

+---